Sigfried/academic-library-ideas/README.md

 ## Research about library services (and infrastructure to support it)

   - data and API availability
-    - to what degree do vendors make APIs open to library clients?
+    - to what degree do vendors make APIs open to libraries?
     - to what degree does the library make APIs or other data access open to researchers or the academic community?
     - can these be expanded?